Date of Degree

 Copyright 2011 Gail Buttorff

 Buttorff, Gail Jeanne.
-"Legitimacy and the politics of opposition in the Middle East and North Africa." doctoral dissertation, University of Iowa, 2011.
+"Legitimacy and the politics of opposition in the Middle East and North Africa."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.